Business consulting services

 Less attention has focused on what would happen if Singapore followed the UK in considering a DMT alongside the OECD measures.
 As these are CFC rules without the activity carve-out, they could turn the country’s source-based system of taxation on its head.

 That question has now been answered to a degree.
 In February 2023, the Singapore government stated its intention to implement the GloBE rules as well as introduce a DMT with effect from any affected company’s financial year that starts on or after 1 January 2025.
 However, the government assured taxpayers that it will continue to monitor the developments around the world and adjust its implementation timeline, as needed, if there are delays internationally.
 It will also continue to engage businesses and provide them with sufficient notice ahead of any rules becoming effective.

 With a corporate tax rate of 12.5%, there was concern initially in Ireland with a proposed 15% (or higher) global minimum corporate tax rate.
 Nonetheless, Irish policymakers have broadly welcomed the Pillar 2 agreement as it removes the possibility of even higher increases.
 At 15%, the tax rate remains very competitive.

 In addition, the existing 12.5% rate will be retained for groups with global turnover of less than €750 million.
-Only around 1,500 Irish businesses out of around 160,000 will fall into the Pillar 2 net.
+Only a small number of Irish businesses will fall into the Pillar 2 net.

-Like many other EU states, those as mentioned above, Ireland’s domestic legislation is intended to follow the EU directive, which has yet to be agreed and could be subject to delay.
+Like many other EU states, Ireland’s domestic legislation is intended to follow the EU directive, with consultation phases on the wording of the proposed legislation well underway.

 The way forward